travisdev1/travis/README.md

 # fedora-happiness-packets

 This project contains the codebase for fedora hosted version of happinesspackets.io to be used during Appreciation week.
+The live service is hosted [here](http://happinesspackets.fedorainfracloud.org)

 # Setup